ramkumarav2-hub/Python-Ansible-Linux-L2-Patching/README.md

 Purpose

-This User Guide provides instructions for executing Linux Level-2 patching tasks using a Python script integrated with Ansible playbooks.
+This document describes the workflow to run Linux Level-2 patching tasks using a Python launcher that integrates Ansible playbooks.
+The script presents a menu-driven interface for Pre-requisite, Precheck, Patching (with reboot confirmation), and Download-only operations.
-It explains the steps, menu options, workflow, and sample outputs for clarity.

 Prerequisites